bdastur/notes/aws/readme.md

 ## Simple Workflow Service (SWF):
 * SWF makes it easy to build applications that coordinate work across distributed components.
 * In SWF task represents a logical unit of work that is performed by a component of your application.
 * You implement the workers to perform tasks.
 * Workers can run either on EC2 or on on-premises instances/servers.
 * You can create long running tasks that might fail, timeout or require restart or tasks that can complete with varying throughput and latency.
 * SWF stores tasks, and assigns them to workers when they are ready, monitor their progress and maintain their state, including details on their completion.
 * To coordinate tasks you write a program that gets the latest state of each task from SWF and uses it to initiate subsequent tasks.
+* SWF workflow executions can last up to 1 year.

 ### Workflows:
 * In SWF you can implement distributed, asynchronous applications as workflows.